Tinka8ell/Extending-Proc-Gen-E21/README.md

 Jimmy Vegas, [Mini Unity Tutorial - How To Switch First Person & Third Person View](https://www.youtube.com/watch?v=nR5P7AH4aHE)
   * [Kickstart your game with First and Third Person Controllers](https://www.youtube.com/watch?v=jXz5b_9z0Bc)

+### Use 1st and 3rd person prefabs

+1. Add the assest from store
+1. Create a "Player" using both and write a script to swap
+1. Add UMA skeleton etc.

 ### The next stage

 This is my bucket of things I think of.